 Gai Pad Med Mamuang (Chicken with Cashew Nuts)

-Stir fried battered chicken with roasted cashew nuts, onions, peppers, mushroom, spring onion, dried chilli and Thai chilli oil.
+Stir fried chicken with roasted cashew nuts, onions, peppers, mushroom, spring onion, dried chillies and Thai oyster sauce.

 Stir-Fried Broccoli with King Prawn

 Thai version of the Chinese classic.
 Healthy, flavoursome and fragrant.

 Pad Kra Pao (Stir fried meat with basil leaves)

 A contender for one of the most popular of all Thai street foods, this dish is most commonly made with minced Pork, but Chicken also works well.

 Healthy, yet appetising and slightly spicy – this dish brings together a wide range of ingredients that result in a delicious side plate or small main course.

 Gai Pad Khing (Stir fried chicken with ginger)